curryzjj/curryzjj.github.io/_pages/about.md

 Education
 ======
-- Huazhong University of Science and Technology (Sep 2020 – now)
+- Huazhong University of Sci. & Tech.
+(Sep 2020 – now)
   - Ph.D. in Computer Science and Technology